-Name: Date of birth: (must be over 18)

-The Responsible Person is to ensure the service continues to comply with the law and regulations as well as the service's policy and procedures in the absence of the Nominated Supervisor or Approved Provider being physically in attendance.

-To be appointed to the role, an educator must (Regulation 117B)-

-- be over 18 years, - have adequate knowledge and understanding of the provision of education and care to children and an ability to effectively supervise and manage the service, and - has considered the person's history of compliance with current and former education and care services law.

-While there is no requirement that the Responsible Person holds (or is working towards) a diploma-level qualification, a high degree of their suitability will be determined by their progress or completion of a relevant qualification.
-Likewise, Responsible Persons should also hold relevant first aid qualifications.

-The primary role of the Responsible Person is to:

-- Supervise the practices and procedures of the service to ensure they comply with regulatory compliance and the service's policies. - Manage the day-to-day operations of the service including coordinating tasks and leading critical functions. - Ensure children's safety and wellbeing is protected. - Communicate any incidents or significant events involving children to parents, and if needed the Nominated Supervisor/Approved Provider or Regulatory Authority. - Respond to requests and enquiries from parents, educators and the service's management.
+• ensure the service continues to comply with d Supervisor or Approved Provider being physic (must be over 18) the law and regulations as well as the service's poli sically in attendance. cy and procedures in To be appointed to the role, a n educator must (Regulation 117B)- have adequate knowle manage the service, a lucation and care to children and an ability to effective vely supervise and has considered the period rson's history of compliance with current and former education and care services law. rking towards) a diploma-level qualification, a high d n.
+Likewise, Responsible Persons should also hold Manage the day-to-day of comply with regulatory compliance and the service's g tasks and leading critical functions. policies.
+Communicate any incide Regulatory Authority. nts or significant events involving children to parents, and if needed the Nominated Supervisor/A oproved Provider or Respond to requests and l enquiries from parents, educators and the se ervice's management.